frankalcantara/frankalcantara.github.io/_posts/2024-06-27-programação-dinâmica.md

 Given an array of size `n`, the total number of pairs to explore is approximately `n^2 / 2` (combinatorial pairs).
 Since each recursive call reduces the problem size by one element, the number of recursive calls can be modeled as a binary tree with a height of `n`, leading to a total of `2^n` calls in the worst case.

-Thus, the time complexity of the recursive function is **O(2^n)**.
-This exponential complexity is due to the fact that each pair is explored through recursive calls, making this approach highly inefficient for large arrays.
+Therefore, the recursive function exhibits a time complexity of $O(2^n)$.
+This exponential complexity arises because each unique pair of indices in the array triggers recursive calls, leading to a rapid increase in computation time as the array size grows.
+This makes the recursive approach impractical for handling large arrays.

-The space complexity is determined by the maximum depth of the recursion stack:
+The space complexity, however, is determined by the maximum depth of the recursion stack:

-1. **Recursive Depth**: In the worst case, the recursion stack will grow to a depth of `n`, as each call processes one element and makes further recursive calls until the base case is reached.
+1. **Recursion Stack Depth**: In the worst-case scenario, the recursive function will delve to a depth of $n$.
+This happens when each recursive call processes a single element and spawns further recursive calls until it reaches the base case (when a single element remains).

-2. **Auxiliary Space**: Apart from the recursion stack, no additional significant space is used.
+2. **Auxiliary Space**: Besides the space occupied by the recursion stack, no other substantial amount of memory is utilized.

-Thus, the space complexity of the recursive function is **O(n)**, where `n` is the size of the array.
-This linear space complexity arises because of the recursion stack that holds the function calls.
+Consequently, the recursive function's space complexity is $O(n)$, where $n$ denotes the array size.
+This linear space complexity results from the recursion stack, which stores information about each function call.

-Thanks to this, we have the following scenario:
+In summary, we have the following characteristics:

-- **Time Complexity**: O(2^n)
+- **Time Complexity**: $O(2^n)$;
-- **Space Complexity**: O(n)
+- **Space Complexity**: $O(n)$.

-The recursive approach is highly inefficient in terms of time complexity, making it impractical for large inputs.
-Nevertheless, we need to compare it with the earlier brute force solutions.
+While the recursive approach proves to be highly inefficient in terms of time complexity, rendering it unsuitable for large inputs, it's crucial to compare its performance with the previously discussed brute-force solutions to gain a comprehensive understanding of its strengths and weaknesses.

 The brute force solution to the two-sum problem involves checking all possible pairs in the array to see if any pair meets the desired target value.
 This approach has a time complexity of $O(n^2)$ because it uses nested loops to iterate over all pairs.
 The space complexity is $O(1)$ as it does not require additional storage beyond the input array and a few variables.